Child Sexual Abuse

 - Not given by misrepresentation: If a person enters into sexual intercourse with a woman misrepresenting him to be her husband when he knows that he is not, then the consent given by the woman is not valid consent.

 These are the legally required elements of consent.
 It is necessary for a healthy relationship to consider the following elements also:

 - Explicit: Consent should be given explicitly by words or action.
 Not saying ‘NO’ is not equal to consent.
-The consent should be express and affirmative.
+The consent should be expressed and affirmative.

 - Enthusiastic: The consent should be enthusiastic.
 Only ‘yes’ is yes.
 ‘I don’t know’, ‘maybe’, ‘I’m not sure’ is not consent.

 Under the POCSO Act, sexual activity with children is an offence irrespective of their gender.
-However, in the case of adults, only sexual harassment and rape against women is criminalised.
-Furthermore, non-consensual sex between husband and wife is not a crime unless they are living separately.
-However, the importance of consent should not be only bases on the legality of the act, but on the need to have good sexual practices.
+However, the importance of consent should not be only based on the legality of the act, but on the need to have good sexual practices.
 Non-consensual sexual activity is an attack on the autonomy of a person.
 This can be a sexual remark, asking for sexual favours, actions which have sexual connotations, touching the body of the other person etc. People should be especially aware of such actions where there is a power imbalance.
 Examples of this are sexual advances by the boss, by an elder person in the family etc. In such situations, it might not be possible to say ‘NO’ affirmatively and expressly.